LutherYTT/-Software-Engineering-Academic-Record-System-Demo/README.md

 You need to RUN ALL of the code.
 # Student Account
 - account: student full id
-- password: student id without s
+- password: student id without 's'

 For example: student id s1311002
 - login account: s1311002
 - login password: 1311002